poldham/minimal-mistakes/_pages/about.md

+---
+layout: single
+permalink: /about/
---- permalink: /about/ title: "About One World Analytics" excerpt: "One World Analytics is not an everyday analytics company." defaults: type: pages layout: single ---
+title: "About One World Analytics"
+excerpt: "One World Analytics is not an everyday analytics company."
+defaults:
+header:
+  image: synthetic_biology_distribution.jpg
+  caption: "Research organisations publishing on synthetic biology in 2010: [**PLOS ONE**](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0034368)"
+---

 One World Analytics was founded in 2013 as a company that uses innovative approaches to the analysis of global social and environmental issues.
 We use a